odyssey-geospatial/geo-encodings/README.md

 Spatial analysis deals with
-geometric objects of type Point LineString, and Polygon; plus types representing collections of these objects: MultiPoint, MultiLineString, and MultiPolygon.
+geometric objects of type Point LineString, and Polygon; plus multipart extensions: MultiPoint, MultiLineString, and MultiPolygon.
-Unfortunately most Machine Learning (ML) tools -- classifiers, regression models, neural networks -- are not built to ingest geometric objects in their native format.
+Most Machine Learning (ML) tools -- classifiers, regression models, neural networks -- are not built to ingest geometric objects in their native format.
 That's where this package comes in.